tulip-control/omega/doc/doc.md

-If the result belongs syntactically to the [GR(1) fragment](http://dx.doi.org/10.1007/11609773_24), then `gr1.ltl_to_automaton` can be used to split the temporal formula into an initial condition, an action, and a weak fairness formulae.
+If the result belongs syntactically to the [GR(1) fragment](http://dx.doi.org/10.1007/11609773_24), then `gr1.ltl_to_automaton` can be used to split the temporal formula into an initial condition, an action, and a weak fairness formulas.
 These are stored in a `symbolic.Automaton`.

-The only temporal operator in the resulting formulae is “next”.
-Using the `bitvector` module, these can be bitblasted, producing propositional logic (PL) formulae in SlugsIn syntax.
+The only temporal operator in the resulting formulas is “next”.
+Using the `bitvector` module, these can be bitblasted, producing propositional logic (PL) formulas in SlugsIn syntax.
 These can be:

 - parsed with the `symbolic.bdd.Parser` and:
 	- converted to `BDD`s with `bdd.BDDNodes`